GabrielCamba/Grants-Program/applications/openPayroll.md

 ### Team's experience

-//TODO Add some more info of the academy
 We know each other from different places but we began working together at the Polkadot Blockchain Academy 2023 in Buenos Aires, Argentina.
 We formed a tight knit study group and helped each other to better navigate the Academy's teaching and to complete the myriad of coding assignments we needed to do in order to get certified as a Blockchain developer, which we all accomplished.

 Here are some brief backgrounds on each of us:

 - Ezequiel has experience as a CTO of an latam edtech with 60k paying users.
 He has worked as Engineering Director in Rappi managing over 50 developers.
 Has a lot of previous experience as a backend dev and as devops.
 - Gabriel, Luca and Tomas are advocates from The Graph Protocol.
 They have experience building subgraphs for different projects including CowSwap, MakerDAO and Lens protocol.
-- At the Latam Hackathon of Polkadot (https://polkadothackathonlatam.com), Gabriel and Luca won first place in the Web3/Blockchain Tooling category with their project (https://polkadothackathonlatam.com/proyecto-inner/LactobaciloGG/usuario-single/).
+- At the Latam Hackathon of Polkadot (https://polkadothackathonlatam.com), Gabriel and Luca won the first place in the Web3/Blockchain Tooling category with their project (https://polkadothackathonlatam.com/proyecto-inner/LactobaciloGG/usuario-single/).
 - Tomas is a full-stack and Solidity developer with several years of experience.
+- Luca is developer with experience in low-level programming, blockchain technology, and embedded systems.

 ### Team Code Repos